Calebh101/ItlwmCLI/Legacy/README.md

 Other than that, it uses the exact same API as the main ItlwmCLI, so it should be able to do whatever the main ItlwmCLI can do.

 ![Screenshot at Calebh101/ItlwmCLI/Assets/Screenshots/legacy.png](https://github.com/Calebh101/ItlwmCLI/raw/refs/heads/master/Assets/Screenshots/legacy.png)

+<sub>Note that this screenshot is not accurate to what you might see.</subs>